Sawan Month | Shravan Somvar Vrat Dates

 It is a belief that worshipping Lord Shiva in Shravan month is very powerful and the Mondays of this month are called ‘Shravan Somvar’.
 Hindus fast on these Somwar for success, marriage, and prosperity in their life.
 It is believed that Lord Shiva grants a boon to devotees when worshipped in this month and evade their bad luck and evil/negative energy affecting them.

 The festival of Kanwar Yatra run during the monsoon month Sawan (July – August).
 When Millions of Devotees participate in the festival of gathering water from river Ganga and carry it across hundreds of miles to seek Lord Shiva blessing.
+On Sawan Shivratri devotees bathing Lord Shiva with the holy water of river Ganga.

 The Sawan month sets on Full moon day (Purnima) which is beginning of Sun’s transition into Leo zodiac.
-The Northern States celebrate it fifteen days before then the Southern States, as Lunar Calendar is followed in Southern states while Purnimant Calender is followed in Northern states.
+The Northern States celebrate it fifteen days before then the Southern States, as Lunar Calendar is followed in Southern states while Purnimant Calendar is followed in Northern states.